 The NBMP framework support the existing delivery methods such as streaming, file delivery, push-based progressive download, hybrid delivery, multipath and heterogeneous network environments.

 .

-The following diagram depicts the NBMP architecture that will be used as a reference architecture to scope the NBMP work:

 Architecture

 NBMP specifies interfaces to create and control media processing workflows in the network.
 NBMP can be split into a control plane and a media plane.
 The control plane covers the following APIs: